 There are 3 other types of pet insurance and we summarise the key differences in the table below.
 Some providers also offer a public liability only pet insurance policy which helps with legal proceedings in the event that your dog damages property or bites someone.
 Public liability only insurance does not offer cover for any illnesses or injuries.

-- Accident only pet insurance - Accident only pet insurance covers your pet for any injuries sustained from an accident.
+Accident only pet insurance covers your pet for any injuries sustained from an accident.
 It does not offer cover for any illnesses.
+For more information on accident-only pet insurance read our article, 'Accident-only pet insurance explained'.

 The below comparison table summarises the different types of pet insurance policies available